Covert Communication Achieved by A Greedy Relay in Wireless Networks: System Model

 \subsubsection{Relay's Transmission without the Covert Message}

-In the case when the relay does not transmit its own message (i.e., covert message) to Bob, it only transmits $\mathbf{x}_r$ to D. Accordingly, the received signal at D is given by
+In the case when the relay does not transmit its own message (i.e., covert message) to D, it only transmits $\mathbf{x}_r$ to D. Accordingly, the received signal at D is given by

 where $P_r^0$ is the transmit power of $\mathbf{x}_r$ at R in this case and $\mathbf{n}_d[i]$ is the AWGN at D with $\sigma^2_d$ as its variance, i.e., $\mathbf{n}_d[i]\thicksim\mathcal{CN}(0,\sigma^2_d)$.
 Accordingly, the signal-to-noise ratio (SNR) at the destination for $\mathbf{x}_b$, which has been derived in a closed-form expression in~\cite{Deng2015full}, is given by